Toyota AWD System Malfunction 2WD Mode Engaged

 Which Toyota vehicles have the AWD system

 The all-wheel-drive system is used in most smaller SUVs, including Toyota RAV4, and some sedans and minivans.
 It automatically distributes the power between the front and rear axle to achieve the best possible grip without any intervention from the driver.
-This is where it differs from traditional 4×4 systems fitted in trucks, where drivers select the drive mode by themselves.
+This differs from traditional 4×4 systems fitted in trucks, where drivers select the drive mode by themselves.

 Can I drive my Toyota with a malfunctioning AWD system?

-Most of the time, your Toyota sends all power to its front wheels.
+Most of the time, your Toyota sends all the power to its front wheels.
 But when the road gets slippery, the all-wheel-drive kicks in.
-When this system experiences issues, it will automatically shift into a 2WD mode to prevent damage.
+When this system experiences issues, it automatically shifts into a 2WD mode to prevent damage.
 Assuming no unusual noises or vibrations are present, you can still drive your Toyota in this mode.
 Still, the available grip in such conditions may be limited, so adjust your driving style.